Tanmayjagnade/Dynamic-Website-To-do-List/README.md

-# To-do-List using Jsp,JDBC & Servlet
+# To-do-List using JSP,JDBC & Servlet

 We build a Todo web application using JSP, Servlet, JDBC and MySQL database.